xiix0/scam/README.md

-Try to relax and enjoy the crisis.
-		-- Ashleigh Brilliant
+You are destined to become the commandant of the fighting men of the department of transportation.